Emu Park & Zilzie

 Emu Park is 40 kms east of Rockhampton City via Rockhampton Road, and 20 kms south of Yeppoon via the Scenic Highway or Western Bypass.
 Zilzie is accessed via the Hartley Street roundabout.

 By sea, Emu Park is 8kms north of Keppel Sands, or 35 kms by road.
-The two towns are separated by Coorooman Creek.
+Coorooman Creek separates the two towns.

 Dozens of islands dot the unspoilt waters offshore, including Mother Macgregor Reef, Wedge Island, Flat Rock Island, and Pelican Reef.